-This Resolution ratifies the attached Wildfire Safety Division's (WSD) Action Statement approving the 2021 Wildfire Mitigation Plan Update (WMP) submitted by Liberty Utilities (Liberty) on March 5, 2021 (Attachment A).
-The Commission finds that Liberty is in compliance with the requirements for WMPs set forth in Assembly Bill (AB) 1054,2 codified at Public Utilities Code (Pub.
+This Resolution ratifies the attached Wildfire Safety Division's (WSD) Action Statement approving the 2021 Wildfire Mitigation Plan (WMP) Update submitted by PacifiCorp (PC) on March 5, 2021 (Attachment A).
+The Commission finds that PC is in compliance with the requirements for WMPs set forth in Assembly Bill (AB) 1054,2 codified at Public Utilities Code (Pub.
 Util.
 Code) Section 8386(c) and the WMP Guidelines issued by the Commission to electrical corporations in Resolution WSD-011.3 Pub.
 Util.
-Code Section 8386(c) requires that electrical corporations' WMPs contain 22 elements; the full list of elements appears in Section 6.1 to this Resolution.
+Code Section 8386(c) requires that electrical corporations' WMPs contain 22 elements; the full list of elements appears in Section 6.1 in this Resolution.
 The WSD's approval and the Commission's ratification do not relieve the electrical corporation from any and all otherwise applicable permitting, ratemaking, or other legal and regulatory obligations.